hollyouellette/kickstarter-analysis/README.md

 ### Purpose

-This Kickstarter Analysis was initiated to support a client, Louise, in developing a successful Kickstarter Campaign in Theatre based on a dataset of previous Kickstarter Campaigns.
-Once Louise Launched her campaign for her play, _Fever_, in a short amount of time she came close to her fundraising goal.
-After this, Louise requested analysis on the success, failure and cancellations of previous campaigns in relation to their launch dates and their funding goals.
+This Kickstarter Analysis was initiated to support a client, Louise, in developing a successful Kickstarter Campaign based on a Kickstarter data from 2009-2017.
+The purpose of the anlaysis below is to determine the success, failure and cancellations of previous Kickstarter Campaigns in the "Theatre" catergory in relaton to their launch dates and fundraiding goals.

 ## Analysis and Challenges